 Why Should I Hire An Attorney To Represent Me In My Probate Case?

 People seem to think that because they can go online and get some very simplified probate forms, they do not need an attorney.
-A person should not try to handle a probate case himself or herself because there are quite a few things that the executor is supposed to do, such as looking for all of the decedent’s assets, preparing the court papers, serving them on all the people who are supposed to be served, and giving notice to all of the creditors.
-These are the kind of things that the individual person is not going to know.
+A person should not try to handle a probate case without an attorney because there are quite a few things that the executor is supposed to do, such as identify all of the decedent’s assets, prepare the court papers, serve them on all the people who are supposed to be served, and give notice to all of the creditors.
+These are the kind of things that the individual person is likely not going to know how to do.